AryaChakraborty/articulus_rag/CONTRIBUTING.md

 ## Build the project locally

 In order to contribute to a project on GitHub, you must first get a copy of the project running locally on your computer.
 This process is sometimes called a "build process", and every project's process will have different requirements.
-Some requirements are due to the project being hosted on GitHub, some are due to the programming language used, some are due to the project's dependencies.
+Some requirements are due to the project being hosted on GitHub, some are due to the programming language used, and some are due to the project's dependencies.

 There are five steps to building this project: